Goldie's tree cobra: Venom

-Pseudohaje goldii venom is one of the most toxic and deadly of all African snakes.
+P. goldii venom is one of the most toxic and deadly of all African snakes.
 Venom of this species is primarily a neurotoxin, like most Elapidae.
 It is quick acting and extremely potent, easily killing a person.
 Moreover, there is no known specific antivenom made.
 Bite symptoms include swelling and stinging pain around the bite wound, numbness of limbs and lip, severe difficulty in breathing, sweating profusely and blurred vision.
 Victims may die of respiratory failure.
 A number of people are killed by this species.

 Diet

-Pseudohaje goldii mainly preys on amphibians and arboreal mammals, such as squirrels.
-It is also known to take fish occasionally.
+P. goldii preys predominately upon arboreal frogs, birds, and mammals such as squirrels, but will also eat terrestrial frogs and even fish.

 Reproduction

-Pseudohaje goldii is oviparous.
+P. goldii is oviparous.
 The female will lay 10 to 20 eggs.